Joy for All Dog Review: Can a Robot Replace a Pet?

 After unboxing my Joy for All dog, the first thing I appreciated was its cuteness.
 The Joy for All website claims that its dogs have lifelike coats.
 That’s a bit of an overstatement, but it felt nice to pet my robot dog.
 Its coat felt smooth and pleasing to the touch.

 I also appreciated that Joy for All included four 1.5-volt batteries with my purchase, so there was no setup involved.
+While the batteries are included, I recommend keeping a spare pack of C batteries on hand, as frequent interactions can drain the battery more quickly.

 (Side note: For the rest of the review, I’ll be referring to my Joy for All dog as Scout.
 This is what my mother named it after coming over to play.)